lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

    a .csv file.

 #.
 Finally, based on the embeddings and additional information, such as predictions or
-   metdata, we can use  one of the selection strategies to pick the relevant data for you.
+   metadata, we can use  one of the selection strategies to pick the relevant data for you.
-   The output of the selection is a list of selected input samples as well as analytics in form of a pdf report with plots.
+   The output of the selection is a list of selected input samples as well as analytics in the form of a pdf report with plots.

-The Lightly worker can easily be triggered from your Python code.
-There are various parameters you can configure and we put a lot of effort to also expose the full configuration of the lightly self-supervised learning framework.
+The Lightly worker can be easily triggered from your Python code.
+There are various parameters you can configure and we also expose the full configuration of the lightly self-supervised learning framework.
-You could use the Lightly worker to train a self-supervised model instead of using the Python framework.
+You can use the Lightly worker to train a self-supervised model instead of using the Lightly Python framework.

 Volume Mapping
 --------------